tinacious/react-native-save-base-sixty-four/README.md

-# react-native-save-base64-image
+# react-native-save-base-sixty-four

-Allows you to save an image in base64 format to your Photos or share it via the native share sheet.
+Allows you to save a base64-encoded image to your Photos or share it via the native share sheet.

 - [About this module](#about-this-module)
   - [Android support](#android-support)